Darshan-V/Javascript-Interview-Questions/Frontend/questions.md

 2. Explain how a browser renders a webpage (CRP)
   ![image](./1_yQJkz12sPxS-kJoMDqzbEQ.webp)

-- At what stage are inline styles parsed
+3. At what stage are inline styles parsed
+  * Inline styles are parsed by the browser's rendering engine during the rendring stage, after the HTML and the CSS files are been loaded and parsed.

-- Repaint vs reflow
+4. Repaint vs reflow
+  *

 - How to make a web page load faster
 - How does keep connection alive header help web pages load faster
 - How to implement caching